We've seen a huge increase in the numbers of patients whose mental health and wellbeing have been affected due to the current situation.

 Try to eat a healthy diet.
 Try to go to bed on time.
 Try and keep your mind active with interests and hobbies.
-Try not to smoke or drink alcohol too much.
+Try not to smoke or drink too much alcohol.
 Talk to friends and family.
 Get outdoors for fresh air and sunshine to help clear the head.

-Counselling helps you to find answers to your condition and gives you to the tools to be able to help yourself, now and in the future.
+Counselling looks at your thought processes and helps you to find answers to your condition and gives you to the tools to be able to help yourself, now and in the future.

 Follow doctor's directions on starting medication.
 Common side effects include headache, nausea, dizziness, sweating, stomach disturbances, but most people are fine, and symptoms tend to settle within a week.